Wait – Alpine Summer holiday?

 4) Going lakeside

 If things get a bit too hot (or perhaps you’re just missing the sea) then the Alpine landscape has an answer for that too, in the form of dozens of beautiful natural lakes.
 What in winter would be an invitation to hypothermia becomes the place to go in summer if you’re looking for a different type of relaxation or some adrenaline-boosting watersports that include windsurfing, boating and even scuba diving.
 Couple that with some wonderful lakeside towns and villages and a beach atmosphere and you won’t even miss the sand!
-A mountain holiday is good, but lake and mountain holidays are really on the next level.
+A mountain holiday is good, but the lake and mountain holidays are really on the next level.

 5) And taking further advantage of the lack of snow!